YourAverageLink/ssgz/README.md

     ``git clone https://github.com/YourAverageLink/ss-practice``

     ``cd ss-practice``
-- Run (release mode is recommended for optimal performance): `cargo run --release [us | jp]`
+- Run (release mode is recommended for optimal performance): `cargo run --release`

+ssgz uses Dioxus to power its UI, so you may also wish to install the [Dioxus CLI for hotreloading with `dx serve --release`](https://dioxuslabs.com/learn/0.6/getting_started/#)

 ### Running an executable:
-- Windows:
-  - In the command line, navigate to the directory `ss-practice` is installed, and run `ss-practice.exe [us | jp]`
-- MacOS / Linux:
+- Windows / Linux:
+  - Simply open the executable (or optionally, run with no UI in the command line with ) `ssgz.exe --noui [us | jp]` on Windows or `./ssgz --noui [us | jp]`
+- MacOS
+  - Unfortunately, the MacOS `.app` file won't work on a fresh install due to code signing issues.
+However, you can make it executable after download by navigating to where it was downloaded and running `xattr -c Ssgz.app`.
+This will clear Apple's Quarantine flag and allow you to run the program.
-  - In the terminal, navigate to the directory `ss-practice` is installed, and run `./ss-practice [us | jp]`
+  - If you wish to run with noui, you will need to run `./Ssgz.app/Contents/MacOS/ssgz --noui [us | jp]`

+When running with no UI, the program will automatically perform the extract and patching steps below, asking if you want to create a patched ISO.

-The program will ask you to provide your copy of *Skyward Sword*.
+To setup patches for your version of the game, click `Extract ISO`.
+It will then ask for your copy of *Skyward Sword*.
 Once you select a valid iso, it will begin extracting it to `extract/[version]`, while copying the original `main.dol` file to `original-dol/[version]`.
-A progress bar will display the extraction progress.
-It will then copy a patched dol file over `main.dol` in the extract, copy practice saves, and copy the custom REL file. **Though some large files (namely hint videos / credits videos) are removed to save on space, note that the extract will still take up more than 2 GB of space.**
+A progress bar will display the extraction progress. **Though some large files (namely hint videos / credits videos) are removed to save on space, note that the extract will still take up more than 2 GB of space.**

+You may now click `Write Patched ISO`, and it will then copy a patched dol file over `main.dol` in the extract, copy practice saves, and copy the custom REL file.

-Once patching is done, it will ask if you wish to create a new patched iso, and if so, where to put it.
+Once patching is done, it will ask where to put the a patched ISO.
 A progress bar will display the ISO packing progress.
-You may play this iso through Dolphin or on console with a USB loader.
+You may play this ISO through Dolphin or on console with a USB loader.

 ## Features / In-Game Usage